2002 The 500

-The 2002 The 500 Presented by Toyota was a Championship Auto Racing Teams (CART) motor race held on November 3, 2002, at the California Speedway in Fontana, California.
-Contested over 250 laps, it was the eighteenth and penultimate round of the 2002 CART FedEx Championship Series and the sixth running of the event.
+The 2002 The 500 Presented by Toyota was a Championship Auto Racing Teams (CART) open-wheel race that was held on November 3, 2002, at California Speedway in Fontana, California before 50,000 spectators.
+Contested over 250 laps, it was the 18th and penultimate round of the 2002 CART FedEx Championship Series and the sixth running of the event.
 Team Rahal driver Jimmy Vasser won the race from the sixth position.
-Michael Andretti, driving for Team Motorola, finished second, and Patrick Carpentier finished third for Team Player's.
-It was Vasser's first victory of the season and the 10th and final win of his CART career.
+Michael Andretti, driving for Team Motorola, finished second, and Patrick Carpentier finished third for Forsythe Racing.